RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 > It is what a lawyer does . . . that makes this system work.
 It is not the bluffing, or the outrage, or the strategies and tactics.
 It is something much simpler than that.
 What a good lawyer does is tell a story that persuades.
 Not by hiding the truth or exciting the emotion, but using reason, through a story, to persuade.

-When lawyers tell the stories of their clients, said stories must comply with the rules of ethical conduct of the state where the attorney practices law.
+When lawyers tell client stories, said stories must comply with the rules of ethical conduct of the state where the attorney practices law.
 Whether told on behalf of an angry plaintiff or an insulted defendant,